 Creating great graduates

-Jade has enjoyed all the encouragement she has received throughout her studies at AUT.
+Jade enjoyed all the encouragement she received throughout her studies at AUT.

 “Every single lecturer and clinical educator made me feel motivated and confident in myself, and my progression through my degree.
-I also love how ready I feel to enter the workforce once I graduate from AUT.
+I also loved how ready I felt to enter the workforce once I graduated from AUT.
 AUT’s nursing programme is closely aligned with the New Zealand Nursing Council competencies and expectations for registered nurses.
 This degree is very hands-on and teaches you the skills you need to complete clinical placements and eventually work as a nurse.”

-She would highly recommend the Bachelor of Health Science (Nursing) to other students, says Jade whose dream job would be to work for Auckland District Health Board’s Department of Critical Care or Starship Children’s Hospital.
+She would highly recommend the Bachelor of Health Science (Nursing) to other students.

 Advice for other students